Pop Up Shops + Art Markets

 Angus Creatives is committed to working with our partners to develop, commission and host high quality events and exhibitions.
 Our aim is to support creative talent in Angus and establish the region as a must visit place to see and take part in creative activity.
-Just scroll down the page and see what happened in our festival during May.
-Our 2026 festival is now in the planning stages.
+Just scroll down the page and discover our Pop Up Shops at House of Dun and what happened in our festival during May.

 Admission Free and fully accessible